 “Do not think of yourself ….rather think of yourself.”

-Disrupted or dysfunctional 18-year factors badly distort our self-perception and then hurt our relationships.
+Disrupted or dysfunctional 18-year factors badly distort self-perception and then hurt other relationships.
 God calls for sober (and humble) judgment in how we view ourselves.

-Take time to work prayerfully through each of the six steps.
+Take time to work patiently and prayerfully through each of the six steps.